 When will I know if I'm admitted?
 How long does it usually take?

-You will receive a letter in the mail regarding your admission decision about three to six weeks after we receive your application and supporting documents.
+You will receive a letter in the mail regarding your admission decision about three to four weeks after we receive your application and supporting documents.

 How do I confirm my admission?

 You will confirm your acceptance offer by registering to attend a “see blue” U. Orientation.
 Once you receive your acceptance packet in the mail, you can follow the instructions included within it to set up your myUK account and choose an orientation date.